Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* what are business problems are we trying to solve by moving to the cloud.
+*
 * question 2
+* which system are mission critical and should they move first

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*